 We’ve all been through stressful life events, but what is trauma exactly?
 A traumatic event used to be defined as an experience in which the person perceived their life as being threatened, feared serious physical injury, or sexual violence.
 But this definition has shifted over the years.
 The current Diagnostic and Statistical Manual of Mental Disorders (DSM-5) decided to expand upon the definition of trauma.
 It now includes all of the above, in addition to witnessing any of the aforementioned things happening to another person.
 It also includes suddenly discovering that any of these things happened to a loved one.

-A few examples of trauma may more readily come to mind, including suffering physical abuse, rape, or having a near death experience during war.
+A few examples of trauma may more readily come to mind, including suffering physical abuse, rape, or having a near-death experience during the war.
 Less obvious examples of this could include repeated emotional abuse over time, the sudden death of a close family member, or living through a natural disaster.
-Any of these events could lead to development of PTSD characteristics that maybe noticed after a trauma, even if they don’t meet diagnostic criteria for PTSD.
+Any of these events could lead to the development of PTSD characteristics that may be noticed after a trauma, even if they don’t meet diagnostic criteria for PTSD.

 There are many features that make up a diagnosis of PTSD.
 The clinical terms for these features are hypervigilance, avoidance, and re-experiencing.
 Additionally, we typically see mood and thought changes that happen in PTSD as well.

 Hypervigilance is a heightened sense of fear and increased reactivity.

 Avoidance applies to staying away from particular activities or places related to the trauma due to fear.